Cstratton-brown/GreenMed/README.md

 # GreenMed
 GreenMed is the name of a managment system developed for a group university assignment

-The task is to create a gui for a GPs office that fits certain parameters.
+The task is to create a gui and managment system for a GPs office that fits certain parameters.
 The parameters are that only Receptionists can book patient appointments.
 Appointments can be booked with either the 2 Doctors or the Nurse Doctors and the Nurse can view their patient appointments for the day and the month.